 What the Health Council report says

 In report GR2010/05OSH, the GBBS Committee proposes a health-based recommended OEL of 0.05 mg/m³ (inhalable dust, 8-hour TWA) for aluminium chlorohydrate (CAS 12042-91-0).
-The toxicological endpoint: pulmonary effects.
+The toxicological endpoint: chronic inflammation of lung tissue.

 For metallic aluminium and other aluminium compounds, the committee could not derive a separate health-based OEL.
 The report does include supplementary considerations on using the aluminium chlorohydrate value as a read-across for aluminium forms that are insoluble or poorly soluble in water — a precautionary approach as a starting point where substance-specific data are lacking.